urunc-dev/urunc-release-test/docs/package/rootfs.md

 tools and explain how to use them to create and package a root filesystem (rootfs) for a unikernel.

-For the time being, `urunc` supports two ways for passing the rootfs to the
+For the time being, `urunc` supports three ways for passing the rootfs to the
-unikernel: a) through initrd and b) as a virtio-block.
-In the latter case, `urunc` can either levarage the container's snapshot and pass the whole container's rootfs as the rootfs, or `urunc` can make use of a user-created file inside the OCI image to pass as a virtio-block device
+unikernel: a) through initrd, b) as a virtio-block and c) through shared-fs.
+In the virtio-block case,
+`urunc` can either levarage the container's snapshot and pass the whole container's rootfs as the rootfs, or `urunc` can make use of a user-created file inside the OCI image to pass as a virtio-block device